Skip to main content

 The endocrine system is not a static set of glands, but a dynamic, adaptive network that is constantly remodeling itself in response to environmental cues.

 Consider the administration of Tesamorelin, a growth hormone-releasing hormone analogue used to reduce visceral adipose tissue.
 Its efficacy is dependent on the downstream signaling pathways activated by growth hormone.
-A sedentary lifestyle and a hypercaloric diet create a cellular environment characterized by and chronic inflammation, which can impair the signaling of the very pathways Tesamorelin is designed to activate.
+A sedentary lifestyle and a hypercaloric diet create a cellular environment characterized by insulin resistance and chronic inflammation, which can impair the signaling of the very pathways Tesamorelin is designed to activate.

 Conversely, a lifestyle that promotes AMPK activation creates a synergistic effect, enhancing the body’s response to the therapeutic agent.
 The treatment opens a biological door; the lifestyle determines how far that door can swing open.